Batmanabcdefg/ParaFEM-lite/README.md

 The original custom build system has been replaced with CMake, and the old bundled linear algebra libraries removed in favour of modern libraries optimised for current hardware.

+### Requirements

+This is the development version of ParaFEM and requires an installation of PETSc as well as functional BLAS and LAPACK installations.
+It should not matter what implementation you have provided they are api compatible with the reference implementations.
+So far this has been tested against BLAS/LaPACK-reference and the intel MKL.

 ### Building